systematic-magic/AgingPMC/research_papers_html.rst

 - NO hyphens or spaces allowed in-between initials.

 10.1.3.
+Remove any electronic addresses (Ex.
+Electronic address: easloffice@easloffice.eu).

+10.1.4.
 Check that all :ref:`mononyms<mononym>` (names which have no initials) are “true” mononyms (check `PubMed <https://pubmed.ncbi.nlm.nih.gov/>`_ site).

-10.1.4.
+10.1.5.
 Check that list of authors contains no more than either:

 - 13 authors followed by “et al.”  OR